vuthanhtung2412/vuthanhtung2412/README.md

 <h1 align="center">WELCOME TO MY PAGE 👋👋👋</h1>

 ### 👨‍💻 BIO 👨‍💻:
-- 🏫 I'm a M2 at INSA de Rennes 🐻.
-I major in Computer Science👨‍💻 and Cloud Computing☁️.
+- I major in Big Data👨‍💻 and Cloud Computing☁️.
-- I am a bleeding edge technologies enthusiast (such technologies are deep learning 🤖 and quantum information ⚛️).
-- My previous intern is at ARMOR Group as a DevOps engineer ♾️.
-- I worked at a physics lab at my school for 3 months to study quantum properties of NV defects 🧑‍🔬.

 ### Connect with me: